LinkedSoftwareDependencies/Article-Reproducability-short/content/conclusion.md

 the RubyGems repository for the Ruby language, the Comprehensive Perl Archive Network (CPAN) repository for the Perl language, or the Python Package Index (PyPI) for Python.
+The usage of Linked Data to describe the software and experiments has the added advantage of linking different descriptions together, which allows the answering of such questions as
+<q>Which experiments made use of this benchmark?</q>

 Semantic description can serve many more roles in addition to identifying and describing software configurations.